 Section 5.4

-There shall be a Nominating Committee of three members preferably covering both counties one who shall be appointed by the Chair of Vice Chair with the advice and consent of the Steering Committee.
+There shall be a Nominating Committee of three members preferably covering both counties one who shall be appointed by the Chair of Vice Chair with the advice and consent of the Board of Directors.
 The Committee members shall select a Chairperson.

 ARTICLE VI - STANDING COMMITTEES